kenny-io/docpip/README.md

-# Chrome DPIP in React
+# Chrome Document PIP in React

 To run the project locally, follow these steps: